oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## X.509 Certificate Extended Key Purpose OID Registration

 IANA is requested to register the following OID "1.3.6.1.5.5.7.3.TBD" with a description of "id-kp-oauthStatusSigning" in the "SMI Security for PKIX Extended Key Purpose" registry (1.3.6.1.5.5.7.3).
-This OID is defined in section [](#eku).
+This OID is defined in [](#eku).

 IANA is requested to register the following OID "1.3.6.1.5.5.7.0.TBD" with a description of "id-mod-oauth-status-signing-eku" in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).
-This OID is defined in section [](#asn1-module).
+This OID is defined in [](#asn1-module).

 # Acknowledgments